corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Requires the Aquatics DLC.

 Overwrites the built-in Hydroponics Farms building (`building_hydroponics_farm`) in order for it to be upgradeable to Aquaponics Farms.
 Also overwrites the built-in Angler job (`angler`) so that any empire can work Angler jobs.
+This mod has built-in compatibility with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.